 Go High: Rooftop & SkyWalk

 While sky bars are not exactly invented, nor it’s exclusive in Bangkok, there are so many fabulous rooftop bars in the city making it one of the must-dos while you are here.
-Besides, going to the rooftop bars has become a great way for a group of friends to have a fun night out, enjoy the neon lights panoramic views of the Bangkok city skyline, and feel the cooling breeze getting away from the hustle and bustle on the ground.
+Besides, going to the rooftop bars has become a great way for a group of friends to have a fun night out, enjoy the neon lights and panoramic views of the Bangkok city skyline, and feel the cooling breeze getting away from the hustle and bustle of the ground.